mytarget-test-team/seismograph/docs/program.rst

 Program
 =======

-This is only one entry point to test program.
+This is only one entry point to a test program.

 Simple example